 For examples see the ECG library (link provided under 'Further reading & references', below).

-Which patients need referral from primary care?
+Which patients need referral?

 - Urgent symptoms (eg, chest pain, breathlessness or loss of consciousness) usually merit admission for assessment.